Native library

 typedef void (*instanceCleanUpFunc)(int id);

-The only difference from the default mode is that you have to provide an instance id as an argument.
+The only difference from the default mode is that you must provide an instance id as an argument.

-Note, in non default mode, the instance is created and activated on a first call to instanceEncodeFunc or instanceDecodeFunc.
+Note: In non-default mode, the instance is created and activated on the first call to instanceEncodeFunc or instanceDecodeFunc.

 Here is an example of using instance with id=1.